emilyriederer/orbital-exploration/README.md

 Key explorations include:

 - [Using orbital with xgboost](orbital-xgb.ipynb): `orbital` currently only supports SciKitLearn pipelines with native `scikit-learn` models.
-This notebook walks through a number of steps needed to get `orbital` working for `xgboost`
+This notebook walks through a number of steps needed to get `orbital` working for `xgboost`.
+A similar pattern likely works for `LightGBM` also, but I have not tried it.
+- [Reformatting orbital output with `sqlglot`](orbital-fmt.ipynb): `orbital` query output is not formatted aesthetically and does not offer many customizations for adding/removing fields, etc. This demonstrates some example code snippets for cleaning, subseting, renaming, extending, and formatting the SQL output